Whether or not to have surgery is a big decision. No matter how much advice you get, ultimately the decision is yours.

 - Will the surgery make walking easier?

 Be clear about what the benefits might be.
 Check how long the benefits should last.
-For many types of surgery, they should last a lifetime.
-For other types the benefits might be short-lived.
+While some types of surgery aim to offer long-term benefits, the duration of these benefits can vary based on individual patient conditions, types of surgery, and other factors.
+It’s important to discuss the potential longevity of benefits with your surgeon.
 Ask what the chances of success are.
 You could ask your surgeon:

 What are the risks of surgery?